matthewfritz/MatthewStandardCubaseMixingTemplate/README.md

 #### Tom GR

-This is the group that all tracks related to the toms use for their Output Routing.
+This is the group that all tracks related to the toms should use for their Output Routing.

 **Color**: Violet (Color 13)